Introduction

 this site will be reports that others have prepared.
 Somewhere between 10

-to 20% of the materials I have written over the years, starting with my
+and 20% of the materials I have written over the years, starting with my

 work in the Helmand Valley between 1971 and 1978.
-I hope the information

-on this website will prove useful for those planning to work in Helmand by
+I hope the information on this website will prove useful for those planning

-facilitating an improved understanding of the area, the people and the
+to work in Helmand by facilitating an improved understanding of the area,

-economy.
+the people and the economy.
 I hope this data helps today's program designers avoid repeating

 past mistakes.
 Most problems associated with this region, its people and